Facilitation

 CDE now offers state-sponsored IEP facilitations as well as trainings for IEP team members interested in improving their conflict resolution and facilitation skills.
 For more information on these trainings for IEP team members, see their Stakeholder and Participant Training Continuum Practice.

-Subscribe to RSS - Facilitation
+Subscribe to Facilitation